karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 ## Eclipse

 [Eclipse](http://www.eclipse.org) is "an open extensible IDE for anything and nothing in particular", where IDE stands for Integrated Development Environment.
-I use Eclipse for writing my Python scripts, and running my Geo Imagine processing.
+I use Eclipse for writing my Python scripts, and running Karttur´s Geo Imagine processing.

 ### Java Development Kit (JDK)